RajChodisetti/SRIRAJ_Challenge/README.md

 - HTTPS: Use ACM for handling SSL/TLS certificates which are then used with CloudFront to serve content over HTTPS.
 - Security Headers: Implement security headers using Lambda@Edge to add headers like Content-Security-Policy, X-Content-Type-Options, X-Frame-Options, etc.
 For configuring AWS services, i will use Terraform.

+s3_bucket_config.tf :
+Configures an S3 bucket to store and serve static website content, setting up public read access and defining index and error documents

+CloudFront_Setup.tf :
+Creates a CloudFront distribution to deliver content globally with low latency, configures HTTPS using an SSL certificate from ACM, and enforces HTTPS traffic.

+ACM_Request.tf :
+Requests an SSL/TLS certificate from AWS Certificate Manager for your domain, facilitating secure communication over HTTPS.

+Route53_config.tf :
+Manages DNS settings using Route 53, including configuration for DNS validation of the ACM certificate and setting up domain records.
+Sets up a Route 53 health check for the website, monitoring its availability via HTTPS and integrating with DNS settings for smart traffic routing based on health status.

+Now,
+For serving static content, a web server isn't necessary because S3, along with CloudFront, can serve static content directly.
+However, if a server-side component is needed, you can still set up an EC2 instance using Terraform and configure it

+For Security , The Terraform scripts above handle HTTPS redirection and SSL/TLS setup using ACM and CloudFront.
+AWS WAF can be added for enhanced security.

+For Testing , We also included Health Check in Route53 to monitor the health directly.
+We can also use tools like Terratest that allows us to write automated tests.